Centralized Vs Blockchain: Which will get hall of fame?

 Blockchains happen to discard these structures and secure the data through higher-end cryptography.

 In the Blockchain System, every node has access to update the database.
 So, if any progressions are going on, they’ll update their ledger as needs are.
 But for the financial transaction, this much transparency wouldn’t be the most ideal approach.
 Standard centralized database systems avoid this kind of problem by restricting user freedom.

 A centralized database allows read or write any data, but blockchain just allows Write the only option.
 That is the reason blockchain needs to include an additional layer of security to deal with this issue.
 However, using several blockchain addresses and cryptographies make this procedure substantially more tangled than usual!

 Despite the fact that blockchains are nearly slower than centralized databases, still, the technology is new and encountering various changes to deal with the problems.
 There have been many cases where the system has been modified to work as fast as a centralized database.

-However, to validate the signature using private-public cryptography occupies a huge amount of time.
+However, validating the signature using private-public cryptography occupies a huge amount of time.
 As the nods will initiate the transaction between two entities, nobody can dump this procedure.
-Regardless, many cryptocurrencies use a blockchain tech that works rapidly than usual.
+Regardless, many cryptocurrencies use blockchain tech that works more rapidly than usual.

 The difference between blockchain and centralized databases is tremendously huge.
 However, the Centralized system has been here for quite a long time and still exists with no issues.
 As blockchain is a new tech, it’ll take a bit more time to get used to.
 But when it overcomes all its imperfections, blockchain will ultimately revolutionize the way individuals and societies do transactions and deal with one another.